 Lie down on the floor on your back or right side and gently insert the catheter.
 If you need lubrication, food grade vegetable oil such as olive oil, a vitamin E capsule, or KY jelly should be fine, unless you are chemically sensitive.
 It is generally a good idea to avoid petroleum products.
 Gently insert the tube into the rectum a few inches and then release the clamp and let the first 1⁄2 of the quart (1⁄2 liter; 2 cups) of coffee flow in.
 Clamp the tubing off as soon as there is the slightest amount of discomfort or fullness.
 When you have clamped the tubing, remove the catheter tip and void when you have to.

 Do not change position or use an incline board to cause the enema to enter further into the colon; this defeats the purpose of this type of enema.

-Try to retain the enema for a minimum of 12 or more minutes.
+Try to retain the enema for 12-15 minutes.
 Sometimes there will be an immediate urgency to get rid of it and that is fine.
 It helps to clean the stool out of the colon so that next time around you can hold more of the enema longer.
 Never force yourself to retain it if you feel that you can't.
 It is best to hold it for at least 12 minutes each time if you can.
-After you have emptied the bowel, proceed with the remaining 1/2 quart and likewise hold that for at least 12 minutes, if able, then void.
+After you have emptied the bowel, proceed with the remaining 1⁄2 quart and likewise hold that for at least 12 minutes, if able, then void.